ui-coder/gitapp/README.md

-# gitapp
+# GitApp
 #
-# Practice with GitHub repository
+Practice with GitHub repository